 As Senior Space Policy Adviser Casey helps lead the strategic planning of The Society's policy and advocacy efforts.
 He works closely with The Society's leadership, its Board of Directors, and other policy experts to craft the organizational positions and goals regarding the future of space exploration.
 He provides trusted analysis of the budgetary, political, and policy decisions relating to space, pursues original research, and works collaboratively to generate policy ideas and guidance for the U.S. space program.

-Casey also teaches an occasional upper-level Honors Seminar at Western Washington University on space politics and history.
+Casey has taught the occasional upper-level Honors Seminar at Western Washington University on space politics and history.
 He has a degree in Physics with a concentration in Astronomy from Oberlin College.

 You can contact Casey via email at: [email protected]